tildeholmqvist/happyroom/README.md

 Also, the scores for best practices weren't great across all pages.
 When I checked, the console showed that third-party cookies from services like Stripe and Mailchimp were being used, which could raise privacy and security issues.

-It's important to fix these issues to make sure users have a better experience and to improve the website's overall performance.
+It's important to address these issues to make sure users have a better experience and to improve the website's overall performance.

 | Page                  | Performance | Accessibility | Best Practices | SEO |
 |-----------------------|-------------|---------------|----------------|-----|